GoogleCloudPlatform/service-extensions/plugins/README.md

 *   [Overwrite origin response error code](samples/overwrite_errcode): Overwrites error code served from origin from 5xx error to 4xx error class.
 *   [Perform a HTTP redirect](samples/redirect): Redirect a given URL to another URL.
+*   [A/B decisioning based on query param](samples/ab_testing): Showcase A/B testing
+    in action, 50% chance a user is served file A and 50% chance they are served file B.
 *   [Custom error page](samples/add_custom_response) For a certain class of origin errors, redirect to a custom error page hosted on GCS.
 *   [Validate client JWT for authorization](samples/jwt_auth): Ensures user